OverJar/World/README.md

 [LiveCoinWatch](https://www.livecoinwatch.com/price/OverJar-___V)

-If you would like to track price on trustwallet, feel free to submit OverJarto Coingecko & CoinMarketCap
+If you would like to track price on trustwallet, feel free to submit OverJar to Coingecko & CoinMarketCap

 OverJar Social